PaulForgey/synth/README.md

 * 4 stage envelope
 * Pitch envelope
 * 8 voice polyphonic
-* 20 bit sample depth of output (each oscillator is 12 bit)
+* 16 bit sample depth output (each oscillator is 12 bit)
-* 44.1K sample rate
+* 48K sample rate
 * each operator may use either sine or triangle waves as modulator or carrier

 In some ways, the operation is similar to that of a DX7.
 In fact, most DX7 patches could be approximately transcribed.
 There are a few major differences and limitations from a DX7:

 * The LFOs are single tap, so they cannot resync per voice
-* The oscillators do not resync
+* The oscillators do not resync under optional control
 * Voices do not have an LFO delay
 * Envelopes are more linear than the DX7, so they lack some of the subtlely the DX7's EG curve had